 Worship is a two way street.
 I praise Him because of His love for me and He gives me even more love.
 I do not have to ever run dry.
 I just have to remember I was created for His pleasure from dust.
 I need to make myself available to Him daily for Him to form and shape me into His idea of beautiful.

 I personally love fall with pecans falling from the trees and the vibrant colors mimicking trees aflame.
 I love the crunch of leaves as I walk through the yard.
 I love a good roaring fire and sipping hot cocoa.
+Perhaps it is the cocooning that is necessary to keep ourselves warm that makes us a cozier, nicer person.

 When we are still, the things within us that need to be perfected